Putulk/Putulk/README.md

-- 👋 Hi, I’m @Putulk
+- 👋 Hi, I’m @Putulkumari
-- 👀 I’m interested in sofware development.
+- 👀 I’m interested in software development(JAVA, SpringBoot, Python) and interested in learning new tech.
-- 🌱 I’m currently working.
+- 🌱 I’m currently working as Software Engineer in Whilter.AI.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m always available to collaborate on any project that suits my profile and in which I can learn more about new concept and tech.
 - 📫 How to reach me ...putul11gupta@gmail.com

 <!---